 If your child is struggling with any aspect of classroom learning or homework or is exhibiting behavioral problems, bring them in for a functional vision assessment to rule out visual dysfunction as an underlying cause or contributor.

-To schedule your child’s appointment and learn more about what we offer, call The Niagra Vision Therapy Centre at Dr. Hopkins & Associates today!
+To schedule your child’s appointment and learn more about what we offer, call The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today!

 - A: Vision therapy is an in-office series of visual exercises that help enhance and strengthen the communication between the brain and eyes.
 This specialized form of vision care helps treat adults and children with conditions like crossed-eyes and eye-turn, as well as problems with eye tracking, eye teaming, convergence insufficiency and hand-eye coordination, among others.